matiishyn/js-handbook/functional_javascript.md

 # Functional Programming (from wiki)
 **functional programming** is a programming paradigm — a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 It is a declarative programming paradigm, which means programming is done with expressions.
 In functional code, the output value of a function depends only on the arguments that are input to the function, so calling a function f twice with the same value for an argument x will produce the same result f(x) each time.
 Eliminating side effects, i.e. changes in state that do not depend on the function inputs, can make it much easier to understand and predict the behavior of a program, which is one of the key motivations for the development of functional programming.

-Functional programming is a programming paradigm, a style of building the structure and elements of computer programs, that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data -- Wikipedia https://en.wikipedia.org/wiki/Functional_programming

 **Object-oriented programming (OOP)** is a programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods -- Wikipedia https://en.wikipedia.org/wiki/Object-oriented_programming

 ## Concepts